nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114.md

 > **This page holds an overview and instructions for how GeneLab processes Affymetrix microarray datasets.
 Exact processing commands and GL-DPPD-7114 version used for specific GeneLab datasets (GLDS) are provided with their processed data in the [Open Science Data
 Repository (OSDR)](https://osdr.nasa.gov/bio/repo).**
 >
-> \* The pipeline detailed below is currently used for animal studies only, it will be updated soon for processing plants and microbe microarray data.
+> \* The pipeline detailed below is currently used for animal and Arabidopsis Thaliana studies only, it will be updated soon for processing microbe microarray data and other plant data.

 ---